-Lethbridge Police have charged two Medicine Hat men in connection with a series of fraudulent transactions at local businesses.
+Lethbridge Police have arrested two men and a woman in connection with a series of incidents involving the passing of counterfeit US $50 bills.

 If you are involved in a collision and the combined damage is more than $2,000 or there are any injuries you are required by law to file a police report.
 If there are injuries or you believe the other driver is impaired, call 911 immediately.
 If the vehicles are not driveable, call 403-328-4444.

 If there are no injuries and the vehicles are driveable, exchange information with the other driver(s) - name, address, driver's license number, license plate number, vehicle registration and insurance details.
 Once you have exchanged information, attend the Collision Reporting Centre at 406 4 Avenue North to complete your police report.